jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/Introduction/Application-Scenarios.md

 # Application Scenarios

-** Below is a description of the application scenario for JD Cloud Basic Anti-DDoS: **
+** Below is a description of the applicable scenarios for JD Cloud Anti-DDoS Basic: **

-JD Cloud Basic Anti-DDoS is only applicable to the public network IP users in JD Cloud and attack protection scenarios with the highest attacking flow rate of 2G.
+JD Cloud Anti-DDoS Basic is only applicable to the public network IP users in JD Cloud and attacking scenarios with the highest attacking flow rate of 2G.

-Please purchase "Advanced Anti-DDoS" if you need a larger-capacity attack protection or a DDos protection beyond JD Cloud.
-Reference:[Advanced Anti-DDoS](https://www.jdcloud.com/products/ipanti)
+Please purchase "Anti-DDoS Pro" if you need a larger-capacity protection or a DDos protection out of JD Cloud.
+Reference:[Anti-DDoS Pro](https://www.jdcloud.com/products/ipanti)